 Our team closely follows OSHA’s regulatory proposals and changes.
 When OSHA prepares to implement a new standard addressed in our training, we strive to make the change well ahead of the implementation date, to help our customers stay in compliance.
 For example, last year we updated over 30 courses.

-OSHA recognizes that online training improves accountability, recordkeeping, workforce readiness, and worker engagement.
+OSHA recognizes that safety training online improves accountability, recordkeeping, workforce readiness, and worker engagement.

 Certain OSHA standards require two forms of training: knowledge and practical.
 For many customers, our courses satisfy the entire knowledge portion of the training program.
 Depending on your industry, there may be specific conditions where additional training is required for the workforce.
 We’ve got much experience evaluating these situations, and will be able to tell exactly what you’ll need, and what you don’t.